Guinea pig bedding provides your pet with warmth and comfort, while also keeping their habitat hygienic by absorbing urine and odors.

 Is Newspaper OK for Guinea Pig Bedding?

-Newspapers and magazines often contain inks and chemicals that can harm your pet if ingested, so they’re not the best bedding for guinea pigs.
+Newspapers and magazines often contain inks and harmful chemicals that can harm your pet if ingested, so they’re not the best bedding for guinea pigs.

 In addition, newspapers lack absorbency and odor control, so your pet’s cage will likely smell after a day or so.